HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Images make the web a richer experience.
 The median page features 14.5 images (with marginal differences between device types).
 Image use is notably higher for home pages, which have an average of 18.5 images compared to 10.5 images on inner pages.

 {{ figure_markup(
-  caption="images on the median desktop homepage", content="19", classes="big-number",
+  caption="images on the median desktop home page", content="19", classes="big-number",
   sheets_gid="1239720340",